ryatoa/panther-docs/panther/sending-events/aws.md

 You can setup multiple filter rules, each looking for a different type of event from different services that all have the same target Lambda function.

-# Configuring the messages sent to panther
+# Configuring the messages sent to Panther

 The messages sent to Panther are generated in the JavaScript Lambda function using the information extracted from the JSON AWS event data.